-Best known for his comic series Minimum Wage (Fantagraphics Books), as well as the graphic novel White Like She (also Fantagraphics), Fingerman’s contributions to the world of comics have been many and varied.
+Best known for the comic series Minimum Wage, Fingerman’s contributions to the world of comics have been many and varied.

-Upon completion of that purely fictional work Fingerman decided to turn his attention inward.
-The result was the semi-autobiographical series Minimum Wage, which charted the bumpy relationship of Rob Hoffman and Sylvia Fanucci, and was collected and extensively reworked as the graphic novel, Beg the Question (Fantagraphics Books).
+Fingerman then decided to turn his attention inward.
+The result was the semi-autobiographical series Minimum Wage, which charted the bumpy relationship of Rob Hoffman and Sylvia Fanucci.

 Fingerman then branched out to prose.
 His debut, the darkly humorous vampire novel, Bottomfeeder (M Press), dropped in early 2007.
 Then came Connective Tissue (Fantagraphics, May 2009), a trippy illustrated novella, and From the Ashes (IDW), a “speculative memoirâ€ set in post-apocalyptic NYC.
 In 2010 the collected edition of From the Ashes was released, followed by his second novel, Pariah, from Tor.
 He also had a short stories in the popular zombie anthology The Living Dead 2 (Night Shade Books, October 2010) and the classic pulp magazine Weird Tales.

 Maximum Minimum Wage, a deluxe reissue of his defining comic series, was released in March 2013 from Image Comics and lead to new the all-new Minimum Wage, Focus on the Strange (Image, October 2014) and Minimum Wage, So Many Bad Decisions (May 2016).
 2014 also saw the Image Comics release of the 20th anniversary edition of White Like She.